-Re-interpretation of ground magnetic results from a previous geophysical survey highlighted potential drill targets extending directly to the north of the Plomosas Mine Area mineralization, providing potential areas for further exploration and drilling to the north at Plomositas, El Ranchito, Las Cuevas and El Aguacate (Figures 2, 3 and 4).
+Re-interpretation of ground magnetic results from a previous geophysical survey highlighted potential drill targets extending directly to the north of the Plomosas Mine Area mineralization, providing potential areas for further exploration and drilling to the north at Plomositas, El Ranchito, Las Cuevas and El Aguacate (Figures 6, 7 and 9).
+Initial surface sampling and shallow drilling commenced at Las Cuevas during the March quarter.

-Given the discussion point (iv) above regarding the Plomosas Mine Area resource estimation grades, a drilling program commenced during the December quarter of 2021 to provide information where zero values were allocated in the NI 43-101 mineral resource estimate.
-Five initial surface drill holes were completed and assay results are pending.
+Given the discussion point (iv) above regarding the Plomosas Mine Area resource estimation grades, an infill drilling program commenced during the December quarter of 2021 to provide information where zero values were allocated in the NI 43-101 mineral resource estimate.
+Initial results from the 2022 infill drill program are highly encouraging with wide, high-grade Ag intervals reported in the assays received to date, including (Figure 8):